leismore/lmos-nodejs-lmerror/README.md

 2. Recording the whole related error chain, if necessary
 3. Sending a proper HTTP response according to the error

-To satisfy the requirement of Node.js environment, I have decided to introduce the `LMError` class to simplify and standardise the error-handling process in Node.js or other server-side JavaScript environments.
+To satisfy the requirement of the Node.js environment, I have decided to introduce the `LMError` class to simplify and standardise the error-handling process in Node.js or other server-side JavaScript environments.

 `LMError` class is extended from the standard `Error` class.
 By integrating with the support of error message & error code, HTTP response, and error chain, now all errors can be processed by one error-handler under a unified procedure.